My mission is to partner with people to build themselves and their communities into something greater.

 In 2013, I had the opportunity to begin working with BC Hockey as a minor officiating coach and mentor.
 During this time, I worked closely to train and develop officials who were under-served by their local programs.
 In this role, I had the opportunity to travel the province and partner with Minor Hockey Associations as well as supervise six Provincial Championships.
 From 2016-2019, I also served as the Lower Mainland zone lead mentor for the "Elite Minor" stream, working with Train to Train athletes and preparing them for the High Performance Program and the Train to Compete and Train to Win phases of LTAD.

 In 2017, I left the VTMHA's program and joined BC Hockey as a Program Facilitator and High Performance Officiating Coach.
-My role was to reinvigorate the Female High Performance program and provide our Train to Train and Train to Compete athletes with the tools to become Train to Win athletes in the National program.
-So far, highlights of this program include annual program-wide seminars, an annual Program of Excellence camp focused on transitioning athletes into the Train to Compete phase.
-In 2017-18, we had two officials selected for the U18 National Championship, five officials selected for the Canada West playoffs, and five officials selected for the Hockey Canada Female Midget AAA Pacific Regional Championship.
-In 2018-19, we had four officials selected for the Canada Winter Games and five officials selected for the Canada West playoffs.
+My role was to reinvigorate the Female High Performance program and provide our Train to Train and Train to Compete officials with the tools to become Train to Win officials in the National program.
+So far, highlights of this program include annual program-wide seminars, an annual Program of Excellence camp focused on transitioning athletes into the Train to Compete phase, a stream for elite officials looking to transition into the Train to Win phase, and improved connections to the grassroots levels of the game.

 In 2018, I returned to UBC to complete my Bachelor of Education degree in Secondary Teaching with a focus on English Language Arts and Social Studies.
-Since September 2019, I have been working at John Oliver Secondary School teaching English Language Arts, English Language Learners, and Career Life Education.
+From 2018 to 2021, I worked with the Vancouver School Board, teaching English Language Arts, English Language Learners, Social Studies, and Career Life Education.